itsidohirsh/do-compiler/README.md

 ### Compile Do code
 Run `do /path/to/source.do [/path/to/destination.asm]` in the `cmd` to compile `.do` file into a `.asm` file.
-- Run `do` without any arguments to see how to use the command.
+- Run `do` with no arguments to see how to use the command.

 ### Compile x64 MASM assembly code
 Run `ml64 filename.asm /link /subsystem:windows /entry:main` in the `cmd` to compile `.asm` file into a `.exe` executable.